Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Results

 \subsubsection{\textbf{Execution environment}}

 Environment-related issues that may hinder effective energy measurement.

-\topic{Hardware incompatibility} Compatibility issues arise when using framework versions (\eg{} \tf{}) that are not compatible with the machine's hardware or software dependencies.\\ \textit{Mitigation}: To mitigate the issue, we focus only on subject systems that use \tf{}-2.
-We ensure that the required software dependencies are installed on the machine.
-Also, we observe the error logs to confirm that a program execution completes without any error in the logs.
+\topic{Hardware incompatibility} Compatibility issues arise when using framework versions (\eg{} \tf{}) that are not compatible with the machine's hardware or software dependencies.\\ \textit{Mitigation}: To mitigate the issue, focus only on subject systems that use the target framework \eg{}~\tf{}-2.
+Ensure that the required software dependencies are installed on the machine and verify the error logs to confirm that a program execution completes without any error in the logs.

 \topic{GPU challenges} Issues related to effective use of {\sc GPU} fall in this category. \begin{itemize} \item \textit{Memory management}: {\sc CUDA} memory allocation errors may arise when a process cannot allocate sufficient memory during data processing on a {\sc GPU}.\\ \textit{Mitigation}: Optimizing memory usage by managing the batch size of the training dataset and by choosing appropriate hyper-parameters can mitigate this issue. \item \textit{Container issues}: Incompatibility of Docker containers with specific {\sc GPU}s and \tf{} versions may hinder the replication of a project.\\ \textit{Mitigation}: To mitigate this issue, ensure that the NVIDIA drivers and Container Toolkit~\cite{nvidia_docker_2023} are set up on the host system.
-Select a suitable base image from nvidia/cuda tags~\cite{nvidia_dockerimage_2023}, and when starting containers, use the "--gpus" flag to ensure correct detection of GPUs.
+Select a suitable base image from nvidia/cuda tags~\cite{nvidia_dockerimage_2023}, and when starting containers, use the "--gpus" flag to ensure correct detection of GPUs. \end{itemize}